bowserjklol/mipselrope/README.md

 Repository containing solution files for each of the 8 ROPE MIPS challenges.

-I use the `start.sh` to setup and manage a few components of the environment.
+I use the `start.sh` script to setup and manage a few components of the environment.

 ### Setting up a mipsel qemu guest

 Download precompiled components (kernel, disk) with `start.sh install`

-Start the qemu quest with `start.sh qemu`
+Start the qemu guest with `start.sh qemu`

 ### Getting ROPE mipsel challenges